 In her free time, Janelle enjoys yoga, hiking,volleyball, baseball and spending time with her son.

-Kimberley graduated from the University of Alberta in 2012 with a Bachelors in Kinesiology, and in 2015 with a Masters in Physical Therapy.
+Kimberley graduated from the University of Alberta in 2015 with a Masters in Physical Therapy, and prior to that in 2012 with a Bachelors in Kinesiology.

 Since graduating, Kimberley has been working in private practice treating a wide variety of musculoskeletal conditions, sport-related conditions, and working closely with surgeons to ensure optimal rehabilitation.
 She has also worked abroad as a Physiotherapist in Australia at a Sport clinic treating high-level Rugby athletes.
-To further her knowledge and skills as a physiotherapist, Kimberley has completed training in Orthopaedic Manual Therapy, Gunn IMS, Neurokinetic Therapy, Mulligan mobilization techniques, and is certified in acupuncture with the Acupuncture Foundation of Canada.
+To further her knowledge and skills as a physiotherapist, Kimberley has completed training in Orthopaedic Manual Therapy, Gunn IMS, Acupuncture, and has specialized training in assessing and treating runners.

-In her spare time, Kimberley enjoys running, hiking, skiing, and spending time with her husband and two kids.
+In her spare time, Kimberley enjoys running, hiking, skiing, and spending time with her husband and three kids.